vitessio/website/content/docs/getting-started/local.md

     # Access tablet test-0000000102 at http://localhost:15102/debug/status
     ```

-    After this command completes, refresh the `vtctld` web UI, and you should
-    see a keyspace named `test_keyspace` with a single shard named `0`.
+    After this command completes, refresh the `vtctld` web UI, and you should see a keyspace named `test_keyspace` with a single shard named `0`.
 This is what an unsharded keyspace looks like.

-    If you click on the shard box, you'll see a list of [tablets]
-    (../../overview/concepts#tablet) in that shard.
-    Note that it's normal for the tablets to be unhealthy at this point, since
-    you haven't initialized them yet.
+    If you click on the shard box, you'll see a list of [tablets](../../overview/concepts#tablet) in that shard.
+Note that it's normal for the tablets to be unhealthy at this point, since you haven't initialized them yet.

-    You can also click the **STATUS** link on each tablet to be taken to its
-    status page, showing more details on its operation.
-Every Vitess server has
-    a status page served at `/debug/status` on its web port.
+    You can also click the **STATUS** link on each tablet to be taken to its status page, showing more details on its operation.
+Every Vitess server has a status page served at `/debug/status` on its web port.

-1.  **Initialize MySQL databases**
+6. **Initialize MySQL databases**

     Next, designate one of the tablets to be the initial master.
-    Vitess will automatically connect the other slaves' mysqld instances so
-    that they start replicating from the master's mysqld.
+Vitess will automatically connect the other slaves' mysqld instances so that they start replicating from the master's mysqld.
 This is also when the default database is created.
-Since our keyspace is
-    named `test_keyspace`, the MySQL database will be named `vt_test_keyspace`.
+Since our keyspace is named `test_keyspace`, the MySQL database will be named `vt_test_keyspace`.

     ```sh
     vitess/examples/local$ ./lvtctl.sh InitShardMaster -force test_keyspace/0 test-100